ThwetYinNyein/SpamDetection/README.md

 # SpamDetection
-Spam Detection web app with streamlit
-Coming soon
+Spam Detection is a ML proejct that identify spam emails and spam SMS using Multinomial Naive Bayes.